Return to Exercise & Loading

 What About Impact?

-No leaking or heaviness
+You have no leaking or heaviness

 No pain around your scar or pelvis